- American Physical Society Sites

 - Meetings & Events

 - About APS

 - Become a Member

-If a third of high school physics teachers recruit one additional female student to pursue physics as a major, a historic shift will be initiated – female students will make up 50% of incoming physics majors.
+If half of high school physics teachers recruit one additional female student to pursue physics as a major, a historic shift will be initiated – female students will make up 50% of incoming physics majors.

 High school is likely the most strategic time point since (see Hodapp & Hazari, 2015 for more details):

 Teachers will be provided research-based resources to help reduce barriers and inspire women to major in physics including:

 This material is based upon work supported by the National Science Foundation under Grant Nos.
 1720810, 1720869, 1720917, and 1721021.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.